 tke-createdBy-flag = yes tag of this CLB.

-- Refer to Creating a CLB Instance to create CLB for the public or private network of the VPC where the cluster is located.
+- Refer to Creating CLB Instances to create a CLB for the public or private network of the VPC where the cluster is located.

 - Refer to Creating a Deployment or Creating a Service to create a Service of the Loadbalancer type.
-Select Use an existing CLB and choose the CLB instance created in Step 1, as shown in the following figure.
+Select Use Existing for Load Balancer and choose the CLB instance created in Step 1, as shown in the following figure.

 - Repeat Step 2 to reuse the same CLB for multiple Services.